-- Generating links and creative for you to use on your site
+- Generating links and creative for you to use

-- Tracking affiliate link clicks and conversions
+- Tracking affiliate link clicks and conversion rates

-- Payout to affiliates
+- Payout to associates

 Essentially, the seller and the affiliate (you) will interact through the network.
 It takes a pretty powerful piece of software to track and measure all those affiliate links and clicks.
-So, there are a few main players in affiliate networks who most sellers/merchants work with.
+So, there are a few main players in affiliate networks with who most sellers/merchants work with.

 3. The Affiliate/Publisher

 It’s important not to underestimate the thing(s) you’re already an expert at!
 If you’re a keen photographer, you know A LOT about cameras.
-It can be easy to downplay that expertise, but think about what everybody asks for your recommendations when purchasing.
+It can be easy to downplay that expertise but think about what everybody asks for your recommendations when purchasing.
 Now think about how you could monetize those recommendations you so easily make!

 4. The Consumer

-The consumer is the person who buys what you’re recommending.
+The consumer is the person who purchases what you’re recommending.
 Without them, you don’t make any affiliate dollars.
 In general, you’ll want to think about how to reach more consumers and make your recommendations compelling to them.

-But oftentimes, consumers don’t even realize what’s an affiliate site and what’s not.
+But oftentimes, consumers don’t even realize what’s an affiliate website and what’s not.
 The better a job you do at making sincere and genuine recommendations, the more likely people are to believe your recommendations and convert on them.